Makr91/zoneweaver-api/docs/api/index.md

 ### API Categories

-The ZoneWeaver API is organized into the following categories:
+The ZoneweaverAPI is organized into the following categories:

 #### Zone Management
 - Zone lifecycle management (create, start, stop, delete)